ChenYilong/CYLTabBarController/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug report
+name: Feature request
-about: Create a report to help us improve
+about: Suggest an idea for this project
 title: ''
-labels: bug
+labels: enhancement
 assignees: ChenYilong

 ---